Khelechy/pearbook/pearbook_core/README.md

 ---

-**Note**: This is a proof-of-concept.
-For production, add authentication, handle larger datasets, and optimize the libp2p DHT configuration.
+**Note**: This is a proof-of-concept demonstrating cryptographic security and CRDTs in distributed systems.
+For production use, consider additional security measures, handle larger datasets, optimize the libp2p DHT configuration, and implement proper key management and rotation strategies.